Reminder: Please review general grant eligibility and guidelines before proceeding.

 Grant amounts will range from $2,000 to $15,000, depending upon organizational budget size and the total number of applications received in the category.
-It is anticipated that grant awards for independent 501©3 organizations will be approximately 10% of the applicant’s most recent actual organizational expenses, up to $15,000.
+It is anticipated that grant awards for independent 501(c)(3) organizations will be approximately 10% of the applicant’s most recent actual organizational expenses, up to $15,000.
 University-based arts organizations will be eligible to receive up to $7,500.

-Organization Support Grants do not require a match.
-The project period for funds runs through June 30, 2022.
-Final reports will be due on July 31, 2022.
+The project period for funds runs through June 30, 2023.
+Final reports will be due on July 31, 2023.

 Arts Council staff will review applications for eligibility and completeness.
 Based on the total number of applications and available funding, grant recommendations will be submitted for approval to the North Carolina Arts Council board and the Secretary of the Department of Natural and Cultural Resources.
 Award announcements will be made in early August.